- For Researchers

 The agreement covers open access publishing in all of the publisher's journals.

-All articles that fall into the general categories of research article ("Original article", "Primary research article") or review article ("Review article") are included in the agreement.
+All articles that fall into the general categories of research article ("Original article", "Primary research article") or review article are included in the agreement.
 Within each category there are a number of subcategories and the journals that Wiley publishes also often have their own names for the different article types.
 Before an article is submitted for open access publication within the agreement, it is mapped against the two main types and only articles that are identified as research or review articles are allowed through.

 Contact us